FarmBot-Docs/farmbot-genesis/v1.4/Extras/troubleshooting/why-is-my-farmbot-not-moving.md

 ---
 title: "Why is my FarmBot not moving?"
 slug: "why-is-my-farmbot-not-moving"
-excerpt: "Problem description: FarmBot is having trouble with movements.
+description: "Problem description: FarmBot is having trouble with movements.
 This Troubleshooting document has been adapted from a post that was originally written by Marc Dingena on the FarmBot Community Forum."
 ---

 * toc